barbazul/1kfa/mod_guide_gm.md

    Suddenly, one barks an order "Get to the tower and sound the alarm.
 Run!"
    (Show signs of an approaching threat)
  * You climb over.
-The camera pans up to the dark sky, we see grey feathered beasts with the faces of birdlike wolves, the flaps of their wings loud and ominous.
-Each of their tails ends in a glowing yellow shape extremely similar to the description of the amulet.
+The camera pans up to the dark sky, we see grey feathered beasts with the faces of birdlike wolves, each flap of their wings loud and ominous.
+Their tails end in a glowing yellow shape extremely similar to the description of the amulet.
    (Show signs of an approaching threat)

 The first example is pretty straightforward, a thing was tried, it